 September 15, 2020

-Though DGN was not able to go back to school because of certain health concerns, private schools nearby have taken extra safety precautions to be able to do so.
-Schools like Montini Catholic High School and Benet Academy have been using the hybrid schedule since the start of the school year and so far there have been no notable issues.
+Though DGN was not able to go back to school right away because of certain health concerns, private schools nearby have taken extra safety precautions to be able to do so.
+Schools like Montini Catholic High School and Benet Academy have been using the hybrid schedule since the start of the school year.

-Both schools have implemented precautions, such as specifying hallways as one-way and requiring students to wear a mask at all times (besides lunch).
+They have also implemented certain precautions, such as specifying hallways as one-way and requiring students to wear a mask at all times (besides lunch).